preema22/FlickrSearch/README.md

 Created by Preema DSouza

 This project is implemented using Xcode 11.7 and Swift 5 and follow MVVM design pattern.
 This project is about fetching and presenting photos based on user input search text.
 It uses the pod SdWebImage to assist download of images.
-The project also provides a history of past search terms by using Core Data
+The project also provides a history of past search terms by using Core Data.
+Please open FlickrSearch.xcworkspace as opposed to FlickrSearch.xcodeproj due to existence of pod.

 ## View Controllers
 There are two view controllers, **PhotosViewController** and **HistoryViewController**